Hakan Hayrettin: Managerial career

 On 27 September 2016, Hayrettin was appointed as first-team manager of National League club Braintree Town.
 After Braintree's relegation at the end of 2016–17, he left the club by mutual consent on 8 May 2017.

 On 9 October 2018, following the departure of Brad Quinton, Hayrettin was reinstated manager of Braintree Town on an interim basis.
 He left Braintree to become Head Coach of Maidstone United in January 2019.
 On 30 April 2022, and with two games remaining, Hayrettin's side were confirmed as National League South 2021–22 champions and achieved promotion back to the National League after a three-year absence for the Kent side.
 On 9 January 2023, Hayrettin was sacked with Maidstone sitting in 23rd position.

 On 2 March 2023, Dulwich Hamlet Football Club announced they had appointed Hayrettin as first team manager.
+On 7 January 2025, Hayrettin was sacked with the club sitting in fifteenth position in the Isthmian League Premier.